Counseling Hesitancy in the Black Community

 The “hypermasculine Black man” and the “strong Black woman” perpetuate stereotypes.
 This idea is that Black people can’t show weakness.
 These images don’t normalize the reality that, like everyone else, Black people experience a full range of emotions.
 The “strong Black woman” is also the woman feeling overwhelm with raising children and caring for aging parents.
 The “hypermasculine black man” is also the man coming from an environment where men were discouraged from expressing fear.
 Both would benefit from BIPOC therapy in Florida.
 Emotions are a “Black thing”.Anyone can use online therapy in Florida.
 The Black community has had to navigate through soul-crushing situations which have created barriers to treatment.
 It is the hope that this culture and other people groups will feel more comfortable in therapy.

-Begin Supportive BIPOC Therapy in Florida Today!
+Begin Supportive BIPOC Therapy in Florida Today

-- Contact True You Always
+- Contact True You Always.

-- Meet with our online therapists
+- Meet with one of our online therapists.

-- Start living a more meaningful life!
+- Start taking steps toward a more supported and meaningful life.

-Other Services Offered At True You Always Counseling
+Other Services Offered at True You Always Counseling

 References: